 Tip 1: Use a Tripod

-Getting a great camera, with the correct settings is always the first step.
+Getting a great camera with the correct settings is always the first step.
 But, for great night sky images, a tripod is essential.
 You’ll be shooting with lower shutter speeds, so to ensure sharp images you’re going to need a tripod.
-Your own heart beat will result in blurry images beyond 1/60 second shutter speed and that’s assuming you aren’t shivering in the cold! (the clear skies which are so perfect for night sky photography also mean colder conditions!)
+Your own heart beat will result in blurry images beyond 1/60 second shutter speed and that’s assuming you aren’t shivering in the cold!
+(The clear skies which are so perfect for night sky photography also mean colder conditions!)

 Cairngorms National Park, Scotland

-Cairngorms National Park is in Scotland and is the most northernly National Park in the UK.
+Cairngorms National Park in Scotland is the most northern National Park in the UK.
 It is one of the best places in the UK to perfect your astrophotography technique.
 The remote areas of Tomintoul and Glenlivet are particularly good for stargazing and you can see the Aurora Borealis (Northern Lights) from the Glenlivet Estate depending on the season.
 Cairngorms National Park is on the same latitude as parts of Norway and Alaska, so you can see the natural wonder of the Northern Lights without having to leave the UK.

 Tip 2: Use a Release Cable or Remote to Trigger the Shutter

 Just as your heartbeat can sometimes affect the sharpness and clarity of your images, the movement of pressing and then releasing the shutter on your camera can do the same.
-By using a shutter release cable or remote, reduces the movement that might blur your photos further.
+By using a shutter release cable or remote, it reduces the movement that might blur your photos further.
 There are a variety of remotes and release cables that you can plug right into your camera or pair via Bluetooth, meaning you can control your camera without touching it at all.
 Modern cameras often have the ability to be triggered by a mobile device using Wi-Fi or Bluetooth.
 This is great if you’re on a budget, but remember that this drains the battery on your camera and your phone/tablet quicker.
 Pair this with the cold conditions that you are likely to encounter, which also reduce battery life more quickly, and you might find yourself in trouble!

 Galloway Forest National Park, Dumfries and Galloway